If you are upgrading to version 5.3 or higher of the SSR software, please refer to the Upgrade Considerations before proceeding.

 The conductor's automated provisioner will upgrade both nodes in a high availability router in series to minimize/avoid downtime.
 Despite this, it is still recommended to perform upgrade activity during periods of low traffic or maintenance windows.

-- Navigate to the Router page in the Conductor's UI.
-Routers that have available upgrades will indicate as such using a blue upgrade badge in the router list.
+- Navigate to the Router page in the Conductor's GUI.
+Routers that have available upgrades will indicate as such using an upgrade badge in the router list.

 - Click on the target release in the Available Downloads section of the list.
 You will be asked to confirm the operation.

-Result: the 128T will begin downloading the software.
+Result: the SSR will begin downloading the software.
 Click on the router in the router list to monitor its progress.

-- Once complete, click the Upgrade 128T icon again, and select the target software release from the Available Upgrades list.
+- Once complete, click the Upgrade SSR icon again, and select the target software release from the Available Upgrades list.
 You will again be asked to confirm this operation.

 Result: the router will now begin the upgrade process.